Build-WeekFT-PrisonerSkills/PS-Frontend/README.md

 #### Minimal Viable Product (MVP)
 - This app contains two user types.
 A career coach (aka prison admin) who has the ability to log in and an employer who has no need to log in or have user data persist in app who can view prison data and prison employee data for potential hiring.
-- Landing Page: Has a nav bar with title: "Second Chance", and a login and register button for career coaches to manage prison data.
+- **Landing Page**: Has a nav bar with title: "Second Chance", and a login and register button for career coaches to manage prison data.
 Landing page also contains two other buttons or cards: one for career coaches to use to reach same functionality to manage prison data, and another for employers to view prison data.
 Career coaches are required to register and log in to edit data. <br>
 -- *Pages for Potential Employers*
-- Prison Listing Page: After clicking on the "for employers" button, no need to log in.
+- **Prison Listing Page**: After clicking on the "for employers" button, no need to log in.
 Contains a list of prisons who have posted employee (aka prisoner) profiles.
 Each prison is laid out in a grid format, with the name of the prison, number of people available to work (total number of entries a given career coach has submitted), and the physical address/location of the prison.
 Clicking on a prison card takes you to the employee (aka prisoner) profile listing page.
-- Employee Listing Page: After clicking on the prison card, non-logged in users can view the list of employee profiles associated with that prison.
+- **Employee Listing Page**: After clicking on the prison card, non-logged in users can view the list of employee profiles associated with that prison.
-- Single Employee Page: After clicking on a single employee card, users can read more about a single employee (prisoner) list of resume and job skills. <br>
+- **Single Employee Page**: After clicking on a single employee card, users can read more about a single employee (prisoner) list of resume and job skills. <br>
 -- *Pages for Career Coaches (aka Prison Admins)*
-- Register Page
+- **Register Page**
-- Login Page
+- **Login Page**
-- Create a Prison Page: Career Coach led to this page if no profile is created yet.
+- **Create a Prison Page**: Career Coach led to this page if no profile is created yet.
 After creation, Prison is added to list of prison page for employer view.
 Assuming Prison Profile is already created, and Career Coach is logged in, they are directed to Career Coach Dashboard Page.
-- Career Coach Dashboard Page: where career coach can see employees created by them for their particular prison in an employee list view, and have options to create, delete and otherwise edit them.
+- **Career Coach Dashboard Page**: where career coach can see employees created by them for their particular prison in an employee list view, and have options to create, delete and otherwise edit them.
-- Create an Employee Page.
+- **Create an Employee Page**.
 Should include name, availability (permissions to work in prison only or able to have work leave), and list of skills and/or previous work experience.
 The profile can be edited and deleted after creation.
-- Navigation - Navigation is present on all pages, Users should know what page is active by clicking on a nav link and activating their tab.
+- **Navigation** - Navigation is present on all pages, Users should know what page is active by clicking on a nav link and activating their tab.

 #### Stretch Goals (Keep in mind this project has to be accomplished in one week)
 - A single user could search for prisons by entering their zip code and defining a search radius.
 An admin can upload a pdf of a prisoner’s resume.